Child-specific advice on choosing a school based on learning styles

 Kate Sharpe, M.Ed., Certified Professional Coach, A.C.P.C.

 Kate Sharpe is an educator and certified professional coach.
-Her expertise as an award-winning educator, researcher and adolescent health education programming consultant, all contribute to her approach to coaching and educational consulting.
-Kate’s use of coaching, as a set of pedagogical and leadership tools, in her work with students, teachers, administrators and government.
+Her expertise as an award-winning educator, researcher, and adolescent health education programming consultant, all contribute to her approach to coaching and educational consulting.
+Kate’s uses coaching, as a set of pedagogical and leadership tools, in her work with students, teachers, administrators and government.